-Secondly, the EIT shall ensure that the grant allocation process currently used-will follow a more competitive funding model, including a performance-based model gradually increasing share for performance-based funding. and The use of multiannual grants will also be increased.
-The EIT, through the Governing Board decisions, will therefore amend both its performance-based and competitive funding provisions in order to improve its impact as part of Horizon Europe.
-The EIT funding will be directly tied to progress made towards the KICs objectives and could be reduced or discontinued in case of lack of results.
-The EIT Governing Board will provide stronger incentives to KICs as well as take corrective measures in particular based on their individual performance in order to ensure the highest level of impact.
-The EIT will therefore amend its competitive funding provisions in order to improve its impact as part of Horizon Europe.
+Secondly, the EIT shall ensure that the grant allocation process will follow a performancebased funding model.
+The use of multiannual grants shall be increased.
+The EIT funding shall be directly tied to progress made in the areas defined in Articles 10 and 11(2) of the EIT Regulation and to the KICs' objectives as laid out in their business plans, and could be reduced, modified or discontinued in case of lack of results.
+The EIT shall, inter alia, provide stronger incentives to KICs to strive for new partners as well as take corrective measures in particular based on their individual performance in order to ensure the highest level of impact.
 Thirdly, the EIT shall apply strict rules for reinforcing the assessment mechanism prior to the expiry of the first 7 years initial period of KIC's operations in accordance with Articles 10 and 11 of the EIT regulation.
-This assessment to be undertaken with the help of external experts should be in line with the best international practice, in line with the monitoring and evaluation criteria set out for European Partnerships in the Horizon Europe regulation and take place before the expiry of the initial seven years period.
-As a result of the assessment, a decision will be made by the Governing Board to either continue the financial contribution to a KIC, or to discontinue it (thus not extending the framework partnership agreement with that KIC) and reallocate the resources to better performing activities.
-The Governing Board will seek opinion from the Member States Representatives Group prior to taking that decision.
+This assessment to be undertaken with the help of external experts shall be in line with the best international practice, in line with the monitoring and evaluation criteria set out for European Partnerships in the Horizon Europe regulation.
+It shall take place before the expiry of the initial seven years period.
+As a result of the assessment, a decision shall be made by the Governing Board to either continue the financial contribution to a KIC, to modify or to discontinue it (thus not extending the framework partnership agreement with that KIC) and reallocate the resources to better performing activities.
+The Governing Board shall seek opinion from the Member States Representatives Group prior to taking that decision.

-Finally, the EIT shall continue its efforts towards simplification in order to alleviate unnecessary administrative burden of the KIC, allowing the implementation of their annual Business Plan and multi-annual strategy in an agile and efficient way.
-This will include the use of lump sum or unit costs for relevant KIC activities.
+Finally, the EIT shall continue its efforts towards simplification in order to alleviate unnecessary administrative burden17 of the KIC, allowing the implementation of their annual Business Plan and multi-annual strategy in an agile and efficient way.
+This may include the use of lump sum or unit costs for relevant KIC activities.
 Moreover, in order to provide a better planning of the resources, in particular of innovation activities, as well as facilitate stronger commitment and long-term investment from participating partners in KICs activities, the EIT will sign multi-annual grant agreements with KICs including provisions for performance-based funding, when appropriate, under the respective framework partnership agreements.
 These multi-annual grant agreements should not exceed 3 years.